-What works: Last year our strategy eliminated deforestation in two communities that bordered a treasured National Park: Sierra del Divisor.
+Last year our strategy eliminated deforestation in two communities that bordered a treasured National Park: Sierra del Divisor.
 Their work defending their ancestral lands reduced deforestation in the national park too, and protected its animals from poaching.
 Today monitors from these indigenous communities are officially recognized as Park Rangers—this is the first time the government has ever given this status to members of indigenous communities.

 - We work together to create monitoring plans for indigenous lands